unsw-cse-capstone-project/capstone-project-orchid-malevolence/Django_and_vue/readme.md

 # account(username and password)
 Black,123456<br>
 Pink,123456<br>
-you can create new account, do not use complex password, if account create success, password will be Encrypted! you can not check it by /admin!
+you can create an new account, do not use complex password, if account be created, password will be Encrypted! you can not check it by /admin!

 # api-guidelines
 ```